emmajanedrews/base-template/_posts/2017-12-20-the-benefits-of-using-clay-walls-in-your-home.md

 {% include youtube.html %}

 I’m in a beautifully renovated bungalow for this week’s post.
-As soon as I walked in here, I knew it had so many amazing features that are usually reserved for homes at twice the price.The one feature that stood out to me was the American Clay walls.
+As soon as I walked in here, I knew it had so many amazing features that are usually reserved for homes at twice the price.
+The one feature that stood out to me was the American Clay walls.
 They are absolutely gorgeous.
 They were done by Patrick Allard, a local artisan and craftsman who just happens to be with us today.&nbsp;

 **Patrick and his company, Ecowalls, specialize in the application of natural plasters and work with things like American Clay and lime plaster.** Both are veneers that are intended to cover existing surfaces like drywall, masonry, and certain types of wood composites.